jkjung-avt/dqn-tx1-for-nintendo/readme.md

 The following modules resides in the corresponding subdirectories of the repository.
 There are also test scripts for most modules as described in the next section.

-* 'vidcap' - for HDMI video capture, reference: [https://jkjung-avt.github.io/vidcap-in-torch7/](https://jkjung-avt.github.io/vidcap-in-torch7/)
+* 'vidcap' - for HDMI video capture, reference: [Capturing HDMI Video in Torch7](https://jkjung-avt.github.io/vidcap-in-torch7/)
 * 'galaga' - for parsing Galaga game screens to determine state (score, lives, etc.) of the game
-* 'gpio' - for controlling GPIO outputs, reference: [https://jkjung-avt.github.io/gpio-in-torch7/](https://jkjung-avt.github.io/gpio-in-torch7/)
+* 'gpio' - for controlling GPIO outputs, reference: [Accessing Hardware GPIO in Torch7](https://jkjung-avt.github.io/gpio-in-torch7/)
+* 'imshow' - for displaying video/images, reference: [Getting Around Memory Leak Problem of Torch7's image.display() Interface](https://jkjung-avt.github.io/imshow/)
-* 'gamenev' - game enviornment API for Nintendo Famicom Mini
+* 'gamenev' - game enviornment API for Nintendo Famicom Mini, reference: [Galaga Game Environment](https://jkjung-avt.github.io/galaga-gameenv/)
-* 'dqn' - Google DeepMind's Deep Q Learner Network
+* 'dqn-deepmind' - Google DeepMind's Deep Q Learner Networki, for which I've applied cuDNN to speed up its training, reference: [Using cuDNN to Speed Up DQN Training on Jetson TX1](https://jkjung-avt.github.io/dqn-cudnn/)

 Testing Individual Modules
 --------------------------